JJNod88/jjn-pp2-tbc/README.md

 ### Media queries
 * Media Queries in CSS has been used so that the site and game responds to any device and screen size.
     * Using Google Developer, I have tested each element of the site to ensure it responds to scaling.
 This starts with testing the site in responsive mode, scaling it up and down easily.
-    * For further testing, I tested the responsiveness in Google Developer for devices such as apple, android phones and tablets.
+    * For further testing, I tested the responsiveness in Google Dev Tools for devices such as apple, android phones and tablets.
     * A further test was then done on my own devices - MacBookAir 13", Ipad 6, iphone 11.

-* For smartphones and Tablets I adapted the media queries to use smaller font sizes, also decresing the margins and adding padding between each div.
+* For smartphones and Tablets I adapted the media queries to use smaller font sizes, also decreasing the margins and adding padding between each div.
 * Media query sizes are as follows: max1280, 950px, 750px, 600px, 450px, 350px, 300px.
     * The amount of media queries needed was limited due to responsive HTML and CSS coding